MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/hana-setup-smt.md

 ![Create certificate for SMT server](./media/hana-installation/image9_certificate_creation.PNG)

 There might be some minutes spent in the step of 'Run synchronization check' at the end of the configuration.
-After the installation and configuration of the SMT server, you should find the directory repo under the mount point /srv/www/htdocs/ plus some sub-directories under repo.
+After the installation and configuration of the SMT server, you should find the directory repo under the mount point /srv/www/htdocs/ plus some subdirectories under repo.

 Restart the SMT server and its related services with these commands.